Department of History

 Graduate course descriptions for this program may be viewed online in the Graduate Catalog.

-The application deadline for consideration for assistantships is March 15 for the fall semester and October 15 for the spring semester.
+The application deadline for consideration for assistantships is June 1 for the fall semester and November 1 for the spring semester.
+Students who wish to apply for a Graduate Instructional Assistant position should complete the GIA application form and forward it to the Graduate Advisor.

 Please apply online through the ApplyTexas Application and allow 2 working days for the application to be received by Texas State.